OFFLINE-GmbH/oc-bootstrapper/README.md

 ### File templates

-You can overwrite all default file templates by creating a copy of the relevant file in `~/.composer/vendor/offline/oc-bootstrapper/templates` and removing the `.dist` extension.
+You can overwrite all default file templates by creating a folder called `october` in your global composer directory.

-So to overwrite the default `october.yaml` template copy `october.yaml.dist` to `october.yaml` and modify as needed.
+Usually that is located under `~/.composer/`.

+Place the files you want to use as defaults in `~/.composer/october`.
+All files from the `templates` directory can be overwritten.

 ## Features